shelt/tmail/README.md

 This is an python-based SMTP/IMAP mail client.

-I made this because I wanted a tolerable email client that ran off a USB stick and didn't have dozens of nonstandard libraries and a horrendus GUI.
+I made this because I wanted a sensible email client that ran off a USB stick and didn't have dozens of nonstandard libraries and a horrendus GUI.

 **This client is:**

-* Lightweight: Only uses standard python libraries.

-* Platform-independent: Anywhere you can install python.
+* Lightweight

 * SSL enabled.